farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 `4.` `etl.py file` where we'll load data from Amazon S3 bucket into staging tables on Redshift using “copy_table_queries” list and then insert those data into the newly created tables using “insert_table_queries” list on to tables on Redshift.

-## `Build ETL Pipeline(State and justify your ETL pipeline design)`
+## `Building ETL Pipeline(design)`
-To run this project you will need to fill the dwh.cfg file with your Amazon Redshift cluster credentials.
-The pipeline works by querying the staging tables to extract the necessary informations that will populate the final tables.
-To execute the pipeline you just need to create the database by using the terminal running the command:
+To run this project we'll need to fill in the `dwh.cfg` file with the necessary Amazon Redshift cluster credentials, IAM_ROLE information and S3-bucket data source path.
+The pipeline works by querying the staging log and songs tables to extract the necessary data-informations that will populate the start-schema tables.

-python create_tables.py
-And then trigger the pipeline execution, still on the terminal, with:

-Now that the pipeline executed successfully you can write another file containing your queries or work directly in the AWS web interface.

-`1.` Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
+`1.` Implement the logic in `etl.py` to load data from S3 to staging tables on Redshift.

-`2.` Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
+`2`  Implement the logic with `etl.py` to insert data from staging tables to analytics(star-schema) tables on Redshift.

-`3.` Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.
+`3.` Test by running `etl.py` after running `create_tables.py` and running the analytic queries on your Redshift database to compare your results with
+     the expected results.

 `4`.
 Delete your redshift cluster when finished.